Michael Connelly Retraces the Mentor’s Steps

 The Slow-Burning Thriller

-In other words, this book doesn’t contain much action in the traditional sense of the word, and as a matter of fact, it didn’t feel as if our characters were facing any sort of danger until the very end of the story.
+In other words, The Night Fire doesn’t contain much action in the traditional sense of the word, and as a matter of fact, it didn’t feel as if our characters were facing any sort of danger until the very end of the story.
 However, what we do have is an abundance of curious bits of evidence making up the links in a long chain of logic, one we are constantly unravelling one tiny step at a time.
 Personally-speaking, what kept me reading and give the book a page-turner quality was the near-constant focus on the procedural aspect of treating evidence and making deductions based on what it reveals.
 If I didn’t know any better, I would think Connelly himself was a detective for the depth of the information he provides us with.

 Another aspect which helps to keep the book from becoming stale is the presence of multiple other side cases for our characters to solve.
 Ballard has what seems like an accidental (although suspicious) burning on her hands, while Bosch has to help his half-brother Mickey Haller (from The Lincoln Lawyer) question an alleged self-confessed murderer in a case where things might not be as they seem.
 Taking breaks from the main story line to see Bosch and Ballard work through smaller and more easily digestible cases creates a very enjoyable pace which ultimately feels fast, despite there not being much action in it.